FelixOnline/v2/content/articles/2013-3-15-addicted-smartphone-syndrome.md

 subtitle: >
   Are you a victim of the global smartphone dictatorship?
 date: "2013-03-15 01:16:13 +0000"

 # Attributes from Felix Online V1
 id: "3471"
 old_path: /tech/3471/addicted-smartphone-syndrome
 aliases:
  - /tech/3471/addicted-smartphone-syndrome
+imported: true
+comments:
+ - Thank you for good imformationI liked the article even though it also made me sad People preferring the smartphone to actual human interaction  Facebook to meeting their friends  texting to actually talking to someone facetoface  Thanks for this food for thought

 # Article Taxonomies
 categories:
  - tech
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true